qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_inline.rst

 However, the former solution won't fit for e.g. a portal where the page is divided into several parts.
 In this case you won't have any absolute coordinates you could work with reliably.

-To add widgets at certain locations inside the page you can create or reuse DOM nodes, which act as islands, where the qooxdoo widgets live in with regards to the page flow.
+To add widgets at certain locations inside the page you can create or reuse DOM nodes which act as islands where the qooxdoo widgets live in regard to the page flow.

 .. note::